 Other places to stay in the Cape Winelands

 Of course these are not the only towns in the Cape Winelands.
 Paarl is the largest town and well worth a visit if you have a few days but here the commercial part of the town has dwarfed the old historic area – unlike in Stellenbosch.
 Somerset West is also very popular but it is somewhat sleepy for me.
 The big plus of staying there is that it is close to the beaches of the Southern Coast and to Hermanus.
 So it makes a great base for an extended stay of 5-6 nights.
 We always recommend Vergelegen Homestead and Wine Estate, and nearby Lourensford estate for its wine and chocolate pairing.

 Conclusion on Stellenbosch versus Franschhoek

 There is no set answer with regards to Stellenbosch versus Franschhoek.
 Where you stay in the Cape Winelands is a matter of your own personal preference in terms of what you like to do.
 As you can see, I love Stellenbosch.
 So I and hate to think that Franschhoek is being chosen just because it is better marketed (which it certainly is), but both have their charms.

-If you want to start planning your South Africa trip, feel free to contact us!
+If you want to start planning and discussing your options, but aren’t ready to book, feel free to contact us!